AAPVdev/scripts/README.md

 # 📜 Scripts

 ## 🔹 Limb Extender (NO UI)
-I would really only use this if rayfield gets detected.Not reccomended for normal use.
+I would really only use this if rayfield gets detected.
+Not recommended for normal use.
 ```lua
 local settings = {
 	TOGGLE = "K",